 Vespa velutina nigrithorax

 Larger nests should be destroyed as a matter of urgency by a competent person that is equipped for the job.
-As the destruction of their nests and the laws surrounding it is a constantly changing situation you should check with your Mairie but the current situation is that there is a legal obligation on the property owner to have nests destroyed.
+As the destruction of their nests and the laws surrounding it is a constantly changing situation you should check with your Mairie but the current situation is that there is no legal obligation on the property owner to have nests destroyed.

 In late autumn and early spring try to kill as many Queens as possible.
 They will be easily lured to the scent of honey and I find swatting them with a plastic tennis racket is the easiest method.